wanx-troopers/wanx-troopers.github.io/wan-animate-mocha.md

 |:---|:---|:---|
 |A|set `frame_window_size` to you batch size, say 77<br>set `num_frames` to the length of the video you want to generate|do not connect to `WanVideo Sampler`|
 |B|set both `frame_window_size` and `num_frames` to the length of the video you want to generate|set `context_frames` to your batch size, say 77 or 81<br>4 is possibly correct value for `stride` effectively setting it to 'disabled'|

+> The looping is done automatically in the wrapper even without context options when using the WanAnimate node;
+> context options is alternative long gen method, it's biggest benefit is that it doesn't deteriorate longer it goes,
+> and downside is speed and window continuation especially on backgrounds

 With Kijai's nodes face video can be simply disconnected.
 In native nodes one may need to connect a black image/video.
 Yes, the mask has to be blocky.
 Sometimes increasing blocks size can make things better.